 The Nurture Group began in September 2012 and has proven to be extremely successful.
 Pupils are recommended by their primary schools to go into the Nurture Group if they have emotional difficulties or if they would find the transition from Primary to Secondary school difficult.
 The Nurture Group provides a caring and supportive environment for students who attend each day for an hour.
 During the Nurture session, qualified Learning Support Practitioners provide extra Literacy and Numeracy sessions and life skills lessons with a focus on Emotional Literacy.
 A network meeting is held for parents of the Nurture Group three times per year so that parents are able to track their child’s progress and see their work in more detail.

 In September 2017 a new group called the Family group was set up.
 This facility is for the most vulnerable pupils and pupils who need almost Special School facilities.
-The Family group only holds up to 10 pupils at any time and the pupils are taught for the majority of their lessons in the Reconciliation Centre.
+The Family group only holds up to 10 pupils at any time and the pupils are taught for several of their lessons in the Reconciliation Centre.
 These pupils follow a part-time programme of English, Maths, Science, RE, Geography, Art and Cookery.
 The remaining part of their lessons focus on Horticulture, ASDAN, Inference Skills, Language Group and Social Skills.
 The pupils remain in their Family group until the Easter of year 8.
-They are then weaned into some Core lessons of English and Maths and they are slowly integrated into the mainstream lessons where appropriate.
+They are then slowly integrated into the mainstream lessons where appropriate.

-The governing body welcomes other organisations to provide information, advice and guidance on students with SEN. If an external body or agency is already involved with a particular student then they will also have the opportunity to attend any consultations or reviews concerning that student.
+The Governing Body welcomes other organisations to provide information, advice and guidance on students with SEND.
+If an external body or agency is already involved with a particular student then they will also have the opportunity to attend any consultations or reviews concerning that student.

 The Academy will recommend any other agencies or bodies to the family where necessary via Early Help, Child in Need, Child Protection, Annual Reviews and Parents’ Evenings.

-Mrs Jane Johnson is the Local Academy Representative who is linked to the SEN department and holds regular meetings and consultations with both the SENCo and Head Teacher regarding SEN matters.
-She is there to ensure that provision is robust and that it is having an impact on the progress of the SEN children in the Academy.
+There is a designated Local Academy Representative who is linked to the SEND department and holds regular meetings and consultations with both the SENco and Head Teacher regarding SEN matters.
+She is there to ensure that provision is robust and that it is having an impact on the progress of the SEND children in the Academy.

 Stoke on Trent ST4 7JU